sutgeorge/MobilePedalPi/README.md

 - [X] Install Pure Data on Raspberry Pi
 - [X] Check if the soundcard works by running a test script from Hifiberry (it generates a sine wave of 1000 Hz)
 - [X] Read about Kotlin Jetpack Compose
-- [ ] Read about Kotlin Android Bluetooth connectivity
+- [X] Read about Kotlin Android Bluetooth connectivity
+- [X] Search articles explaining how to port a Kotlin/Android app to iOS
 - [ ] Create UML diagrams for the app structure
 - [ ] Re-read/refresh knowledge on design patterns
 - [ ] Think of design patterns that could be used